Domain Enumeration, Red Teaming

 The output of the result that is generated by the module starts with information like pwdlastset information.
 This is the date and time when the user has reset their password.
 As discussed earlier it can help the attacker distinguish between active and inactive users.
 It can also help the user distinguish between the users that use proper security mechanisms and change passwords regularly and those who don’t.
 Moving on, it also prints the username that is logged in on the Computer.
 Then it informs the attacker about the Operating System that is running on the target machine.

-The output also tells the attacker the last time when the target machine was logged off.
-This can also help differentiate among users.
-Some other information that is extracted contains the badpwdcount that tells the number of times an incorrect password was attempted on that particular machine.
-Then we have the when-created option that can help the attacker figure out the older accounts and relatively new users that are created on the target machine.
+The output also provides the attacker with the last time the target machine logged off.
+This can also help them differentiate among users.
+They extract some other information, including the badpwdcount, which indicates the number of times someone attempted an incorrect password on that particular machine.
+Finally, the when-created option can help the attacker identify the older accounts and relatively new users created on the target machine.

-Moreover, the attacker can also enumerate the SID of the user and OU of that particular user that is logged in on the machine.
-This can also tell the attacker if a particular user is about to be expired or is it set to never expire.
+Moreover, the attacker can also enumerate the SID of the user and OU of the particular user logged in on the machine.
+This can also inform the attacker if a particular user is about to expire or if it is set to never expire.
 Then we have the Group Details of the user as well.

 We can see that the output suggests that there are 3 machines in the Domain.
 Named as CLIENT, DESKTOP-ATNONJ9, and WIN-3Q7NEB12561.
 This can be verified from the Domain Controller as shown in the image below.